-For more detailed info about the Lambeg drum, please click here and here, also youtube has quite a few videos.
+For more detailed info about the Lambeg drum, please click here also youtube has quite a few videos.

 The skins are prepared with traditional recipes which are handed down from generation to generation within the skin maker's family.

 Seamus O'Kane was the first bodhrán maker to use Lambeg skins on a bodhrán.
-Thanks to Seamus O'Kane, we got in touch with Tommy Louden, one of the leading Lambeg skin makers and the only full time Lambeg drum maker.
-Tommy Louden delivers beautiful skins to Christian.
+Thanks to Seamus O'Kane, we got in touch with Tommy Louden, one of the leading Lambeg skin makers.
+Tommy Louden delivered beautiful skins to Christian until his death.
 If you enlarge the picture above you can see Tommy's stamp on the skin of the Lambeg drum.

 In the meantime, we have been able to find adequate replacements in Northern Ireland.

 From my point of view, the Lambeg skin offers some unique features:

 It works great for traditional playing but also gives the full range for top end style.
 It's a lively drum skin, easy to change tones, and gives a lovely feedback to the stick and to the player.
 Great attack and enough overtones for harmonic playing, but not too many overtones that wouldn't allow the occasional open bass playing.
 There is also a great rebound.The tipper bounces off the skin in the right amount, as the skin is not so soft that the tipper "sinks" into the skin.